Claim processing times

 Time taken to process

-This is the length of time taken for a decision to be made on a claim from the time we receive it.
+This is the length of time taken, in calendar days, for a decision to be made on a claim from the time we receive it.

 Find out about the different types of claim.